-From Derry City a group of school lads formed The Undertones in 1975 with a love for all sorts of music.
+The Undertones formed in 1975 in the city of Derry when a group of young school boys shared their love for music.
 The band would practice everyday in their livings rooms, bedrooms and even in a garden shed.
 With so much hard practice their efforts would soon pay off.

 Describing the sound of The Undertones would always prove difficult for many, some stated they were post-pop-punk with others saying they were simply Irish Rock but one thing that cannot be debated is their music has a very distinctive sound.
 With songs such as Runaround (She’s A), I Know A Girl, and their famous Teenage Kicks they were unlike no other band on the music scene.

 Doing what they loved best, playing music, they spent all their free time practicing after school and listening to their favorite records escaping the reality of the troubles in the north of Ireland.
 Their first performances was in Youth Clubs playing in front of young children and teenagers but this would be the start of creating a cult following.
 As time marched on they started playing in pubs around Derry with the Cashba being a popular venue for the band to appear in.